Methodology

 Agreement (1h-led)

-Agreement measures how consistent timeframes are with the 1h stance (bull/bear/neutral).
+Agreement measures how consistent tracked timeframes are with the 1h stance.

 • • High agreement = fewer timeframe conflicts.

-• • Low agreement = mixed stack → higher noise risk.
+• • Low agreement = mixed stack and higher noise risk.

-• • Neutral stance is valid: it means 1h conditions are not clearly biased.
+• • A neutral 1h stance is valid and means conditions are not clearly biased.

 70%+ = highly consistent40–69% = mixed stack<40% = conflict-heavy